 This is a preorder.
 Invisible Sun will be available in March 2018.
-(Do not select Pick Up at Gen Con 2017 as your shipping option.
-Invisible Sun will not be available for Gen Con 2017 pickup.)
 For a limited time only, preorder Invisible Sun now and get a Sooth Deck delivered early, along with other advantages.
 See the Preorder Now section, below, for the different preorder options and details on this offer.

 A roleplaying game of surreal fantasy, secrets, and magic that is truly magical.
 Wield fabulous powers as you uncover the secrets of reality itself.